-You must register Oracle Label Security with the database.
-Afterwards, you must enable the default Oracle Label Security user account, LBACSYS.
-After you register Oracle Label Security, you can disable and re-enable it when necessary.
+After Oracle Label Security is registered, you must enable the default Oracle Label Security user account, LBACSYS.
+Afterward, you can disable and re-enable Oracle Label Security when necessary.

-If you are using a multitenant environment, then only register Oracle Label Security in the pluggable databases (PDBs) in which you plan to create Oracle Label Security policies.
+Only register Oracle Label Security in the pluggable databases (PDBs) in which you plan to create Oracle Label Security policies.
 Because Oracle Label Security is not designed to protect data dictionary objects, you cannot create policies in the root.